PVLI-25-26/PVLI-Project/GDD.md

 | Movement States | `Follow Ally` → `Retreat (if player is close)` → `Follow Ally` |
 | Combat Logic    | Heals allies on cooldown, triggered by their HP loss.          |
 | Visual Style    | ![](/GDD/Game%20Design%20Document/Images/Examples/driade2.jpg)                                               |

+# Boss fight
+**Boss Fight System** – a specialized system that manages encounters with powerful enemies, defining their behavior, attack patterns, and the conditions for victory or defeat.
+It builds on the core combat mechanics to create high-stakes, strategic challenges for the player.
+## Description
+This system implements a boss mechanic that fully utilizes the behavior of regular enemies, combining them into a two-phase battle that requires player adaptation and tactical shifts.
+## Two-Phase Battle
+The boss's behavior, attacks, and tactics change drastically when its health drops to 50%.
+### Phase 1 (Defensive / Tactical)
+#### Behavior
+The boss acts like a **Golem** – moving heavily but purposefully, attempting to pin the player against walls or corners of the arena.
+#### Primary Goal:
+Positioning.
+The boss actively **shields weaker support enemies** (e.g., healers or buffers) positioned behind it, who are restoring its health.
+#### Player Tactic
+ The player must maneuver to flank the boss and eliminate the support units first, or the fight risks becoming indefinitely prolonged.

+### Phase 2 (Aggressive / Desperate)
+#### Behavior
+when health drops below 50% the boss becomes mobile and aggressive, its movement akin to a [[Enemy Types#Slime|Slime]] – it quickly closes the distance with the player, maneuvering in a **spiral pattern** to make evasion difficult.
+Every successful attack the boss lands on the player restores a portion of the boss's health.
+#### Primary Goal
+Survival and damage mitigation.
+The player's main objective shifts from aggression to careful avoidance of the boss's life-stealing attacks.
+#### Player Tactic
+The player must adopt a defensive playstyle:
+1. Actively use accumulated **healing items** (potions, herbs) to counter the boss's health drain.
+2. Utilize **mobility or crowd-control abilities** to break distance and reposition, disrupting the boss's relentless spiral approach.
+3. Attack opportunistically during safe windows, prioritizing avoiding damage over dealing it.

 # Change Room